Stormy Daniels arrested in Ohio strip club, but charges dismissed

 Prosecutors are investigating Cohen for possible crimes related to his business dealings, a source familiar with the investigation told Reuters in April.
 He has not been charged.

-Daniels has been on tour since last winter, appearing at strip clubs across the United States, and had been due to perform again at Sirens on Thursday night.
-Avenatti on Twitter cited an official statement from Daniels saying that because of her arrest Thursday night’s performance was canceled.
+Daniels has been on tour since last winter, appearing at strip clubs across the United States, and was due to perform again at Sirens on Thursday night.
+Avenatti initially said that performance was canceled because of Daniels’ arrest, but after the charges were dropped he said the show was back on.

+“My client @StormyDaniels refuses to be intimidated,” Avenatti wrote on Twitter.
+“She will return to the scene of the ‘no crime’ tonight in Columbus, Ohio as scheduled.
+She never ceases to impress!”

-Reporting by Brendan O'Brien in MILWAUKEE and Bernie Woodall in FORT LAUDERDALE, FLA.; Additional reporting by Heavey in WASHINGTON; Editing by Bernadette Baum
+Reporting by Brendan O'Brien in MILWAUKEE and Bernie Woodall in FORT LAUDERDALE, FLA.; Additional reporting by Heavey in WASHINGTON; Editing by Bernadette Baum and Marguerita Choy